 Over the last twenty years, Taparia’s work has critically addressed the ideas of impermanence and mutability on daily urban life and the visual marks or ‘pentimento’ they leave behind, through various mediums spanning photography, performance, sound, video, mixed media, painting, and installation, as different ways to measure time.
 These ideas are dramatically developed, from the application of gold leaf onto dilapidated urban construction sites to the re-animation of life-like statuary in her 2018 live event, ‘Performance’ (2018), which is re-captured in this exhibition as a projected film work.

-The Crescent exhibition is accompanied with a publication featuring essays written by Nicoletta Lambertucci, Curator, The Box Plymouth, and Maitreyi Maheshwari, Head of Programme at FACT, Liverpool.
+The Crescent exhibition is accompanied with a publication featuring essays written by Nicoletta Lambertucci, Curator of Modern and Contemporary British Art, Tate Britain, and Maitreyi Maheshwari, Head of Programme at FACT, Liverpool.

 View forthcoming publication Nov 2021